markpackham/Java_Game_WithYouWithMe/README.md

 8) Create a territory of type farmland.

-10000) Once this is done the structure of the territory listing the name of the territory, the buildings, and the villagers assigned to each building will be shown.
+10000) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.

 ## Unfinished Aspects / Future Scope ##